jhalexand/MinecraftPush/README.md

 - Get a notification when someone joins or leaves. 📲
    - Custom join/leave messages supported!
+   - Includes how long player was connected when player leaves
 - Broadcast to all online players and all offline players with notifications enabled with `/broadcast <message>`. 📢
    - Permission is `minecraftpush.broadcast`; by default all ops can do it.
 - [Name changing](https://mojang.com/2014/04/minecraft-1-7-6-pre-release/) ready! 📛